Water is a radiation protection agent for ionised pyrrole: Abstract

 \section{Abstract}

 Radiation-induced damage of biological matter is an ubiquitous problem in nature.
 The influence of the hydration environment is widely discussed, but its exact role remains elusive.
-We present the experimental observation of a hydrogen-bonded water molecule acting as a radiation protection agent for ionized pyrrole, a prototypical aromatic biomolecule.
-Pure samples of pyrrole and \pyrrolew were outer-valence ionized and the subsequent damage and relaxation processes were studied.
-Bare pyrrole fragmented through the breaking of the C--C or N--C covalent bonds.
-However, for \pyrrolew, we observed a strong protection of the pyrrole ring through the dissociative release of neutral water or by transferring an electron or proton across the hydrogen bond.
-Furthermore, for \pyrrolew a smaller probability for double ionization was observed.
-Overall, a single water molecule strongly reduces the fragmentation probability and thus the persistent radiation damage of ionized pyrrole. \\[2ex] \emph{One sentence summary:} ``A single water molecule strongly reduces the fragmentation probability and thus the persistent radiation damage of an ionized prototypical biomolecular chromophore.''
+Utilising well defined solvated-molecule aggregates, we experimentally observed a hydrogen-bonded water molecule acting as a radiation protection agent for ionised pyrrole, a prototypical aromatic biomolecule.
+Pure samples of pyrrole and \pyrrolew were outer-valence ionised and the subsequent damage and relaxation processes were studied.
+Bare pyrrole ions fragmented through the breaking of C--C or N--C covalent bonds.
+However, for \pyrrolewi, we observed a strong protection of the pyrrole ring through the dissociative release of neutral water or by transferring an electron or proton across the hydrogen bond.
+Overall, a single water molecule strongly reduces the fragmentation probability and thus the persistent radiation damage of singly-ionised pyrrole.